 We engage in the pursuit of justice.
 The Prophets understand that pursuit means we must seek ways to ensure justice prevails.
 We believe that we should treat people equitably and fairly and protect those who are vulnerable.
-As such, we choose to model these behaviors in our community and speak out when we see injustices that affect people in our Jewish or secular community.
-We actively search for equitable and just solutions to problems that we find and do our best to implement these solutions to better ourselves and our community.
+As such, we choose to model these behaviors and speak out when we see injustices that affect people in our Jewish or secular community.
+We actively search for equitable and just solutions to problems that we find and do our best to implement these solutions to better our congregation and the larger community.